utopia-foss/utopia/doc/usage/eval/plotting.rst

 For more detail on the syntax, see :ref:`above <external_plot_creator_DAG_support>`.

-While the plot function signature can remain as it is regardless of the chosen specialization of the :py:class:`~utopya.plotting.ExternalPlotCreator`, the plot configuration will differ for the specializations.
+While the plot function signature can remain as it is regardless of the chosen specialization of the :py:class:`~utopya.plotting.ExternalPlotCreator`, the plot configuration will differ for the various specializations.
 See :ref:`uni_and_mv_plots` for more information.

 .. note::

-    This is the recommended way to define a plot function because it outsources a lot of the typical tasks (data selection and plot aesthetics) to dantro, allowing you to focus on implementing the bridge from data to visualization of the data.
+    This is the recommended way to define a plot function, because it outsources a lot of the typical tasks (data selection and plot aesthetics) to dantro, allowing you to focus on implementing the bridge from data to visualization of the data.

-    Using these features not only reduces the amount of code required in a plot function but also makes the plot function future-proof.
+    Using these features not only reduces the amount of code required in a plot function, but also makes the plot function future-proof.
-    We **highly** recommend to use *this* interface.
+    We **highly** recommend using *this* interface.